 ORIGINALLY PUBLISHED IN THE GEORGIA STRAIGHT, SEPT.
 6, 1990 By Steve Newton It seems like every time you turn around, there’s a new hard-rock guitar wizard riffing out in your face.
 “Shredders” these guys are called—young hot-shots who’ve locked themselves in their rooms, practised 10 hours a day, and come out with the technical skills … Continue reading Guitar hero Tony MacAlpine praises the phrasing of George Lynch

 ORIGINALLY POSTED ON STRAIGHT.COM, DEC.
 8, 2005 By Steve Newton Ozzy Osbourne could easily have gotten away with compiling a bunch of album tracks, tossing in a live concert DVD, and calling it the Prince of Darkness box set.
 But the pioneering bat-biter evidently wanted to give his hordes of fans something special.
 His idea … Continue reading Ozzy Osbourne box the perfect primer for his post-Sabbath period

-By Steve Newton Thirty years ago tomorrow--on March 23, 1984--Ozzy Osbourne played Vancouver's Pacific Coliseum on a bill with guests Motley Crue and Waysted.
+By Steve Newton On March 23, 1984, Ozzy Osbourne played Vancouver's Pacific Coliseum on a bill with guests Motley Crue and Waysted.
 The Ozzman was touring behind his third solo album, Bark at the Moon, which introduced primo guitarist Jake E. Lee to the hard-rock world.
-(By the way, Lee's current band, Red … Continue reading Ozzy Osbourne promises me no bat-biting in Vancouver, “just a rock and roll show”
+Looking back, that week in March of '84 was … Continue reading Ozzy Osbourne promises no bat-biting on the Bark at the Moon tour, “just a rock and roll show”